hugoppp-uni/Betriebssysteme/prak2/README.md

 ### Variant 2 CondVars
-The buffer contains two integer values, a mutex and two semaphores:
+The buffer contains two integer values, a controllMutex and two semaphores:
 - `int capacity` the maximum capacity of the buffer
 - `int size` the current size of the buffer
-- `mtx` the mutex
+- `mtx` the controllMutex
 - `cv_isEmpty` condition variable indicating buffer is empty
 - `cv_isFull` condition variable indicating buffer is full